Spiral Antidepressant Withdrawal Field Guide

 The Metamorphosis

-Transforming through stages like a caterpillar to butterfly
+Transforming through stages, like a caterpillar into a butterfly

 3